jenemoore/jenemoore.github.io/content/notes/self-hosting.md

 ---
-title: "So You Want to Self-Host a Website"
+title: self-hosting
-type: "post"
+type: post
 date: 2023-01-29
-tags: "copied", "selfhosting"
+tags:
+- copied
+- selfhosting
 ---

 ##So You Want To Self-Host A Website